^

 Epidemiology of acute otitis media in children

-Acute otitis media - one of the most frequent ear diseases in children (approaching 65-70%) is 25-40% of cases.
+Acute otitis media is one of the most common ear diseases in children (approaching 65-70%), accounting for 25-40% of cases.
 Chronic catarrhal otitis media can be an independent disease or a stage of transition to acute purulent inflammation of the middle ear.

-The frequency of acute otitis media is associated with certain general and local conditions that contribute to its occurrence in the child.
-The disease is more common in infancy and early childhood with a peak incidence of 6-18 months.
-Subsequently, the risk is slightly reduced, but at the end of childhood, almost all children in the anamnesis described at least one episode of the disease.
-In the first year of life, 44% of children suffer acute otitis media 1-2 times, 7.8% - 3 times or more.
-By 3.5 and 7 years, acute otitis media is transferred by 83.91 and 93% of children, respectively.
+The incidence of acute otitis media is associated with certain general and local conditions that contribute to its occurrence in a child.
+The disease is most common in infancy and early childhood, with a peak incidence at 6-18 months.
+Subsequently, the risk decreases slightly, but by the end of early childhood, almost all children have at least one episode of the disease in their medical history.
+In the first year of life, 44% of children suffer from acute otitis media 1-2 times, 7.8% - 3 times or more.
+By 3.5 and 7 years, 83.91 and 93% of children, respectively, suffer from acute otitis media.

-The most common pathogens are Streptococcus pneumoniae (pneumococcus) and Haemophilus influenzae (haemophilus influenzae).
-A certain role is also played by viruses, primarily respiratory syncytial and Chlamydia pneumoniae.
+The most common pathogens are Streptococcus pneumoniae (pneumococcus) and Haemophilus influenzae (hemophilus influenzae).
+Viruses also play a role, primarily respiratory syncytial virus and Chlamydia pneumoniae.

-Pneumococcus and hemophilic rod are characterized by high sensitivity to beta-lactams and cephalosporins.
-But 35% of all pneumococci and 18% of hemophilic rods are resistant to co-trimoxazole.
+Pneumococcus and Haemophilus influenzae are highly sensitive to beta-lactams and cephalosporins.
+However, 35% of all pneumococci and 18% of Haemophilus influenzae are resistant to co-trimoxazole.

 What causes acute otitis media?

-Serious differences in the clinical picture of acute otitis media in children and adults are noted.
+Serious differences are noted in the clinical picture of acute otitis media in children and adults.

-Acute illness proceeds easily: the general condition does not change, there is no temperature reaction, in the anamnesis more often - ARVI.
-When the otoscopy of the tympanic membrane is almost not changed, occasionally determine the level of exudate.
-Complaints of patients - a decrease in hearing, a feeling of stuffiness in the ear.
-In children of early and preschool age, complaints can be absent due to fear of examination by a doctor, so the role of the pediatrician in case of suspected hearing loss should be more active, and the child should be sent to a hearing specialist for an otorhinolaryngologist.
+The acute disease is mild: the general condition does not change, there is no temperature reaction, the anamnesis most often includes ARVI.
+During otoscopy, the eardrum is almost unchanged, the level of exudate is occasionally determined.
+Patients complain of hearing loss, a feeling of congestion in the ear.
+In young and preschool children, complaints may be absent due to fear of examination by a doctor, therefore the role of the pediatrician in suspected hearing loss should be more active, and the child should be referred to an otolaryngologist for a hearing test.

 Symptoms of acute otitis media